 Fertilizers: Seaweed, compost, compost teas, bone meal, and fertilizers containing natural sources of nitrates, ammonium or urea.
 Nitrogen “fixing” plants can help, since they have a symbiotic relationship with certain bacteria that pull, or fix nitrogen from the atmosphere.
 Plant things like peas, beans, honey locust and alder tree with your other plants.

-Oversupply: Excess foliage growth, lack of flowering and fruiting, stunted root growth, browning of leaves, a buildup of mineral salts in the soil.
+Oversupply: Excess foliage growth, lack of flowering and fruiting, and stunted root growth.
+Browning of leaves and a buildup of mineral salts in the soil.

-Deficiency: Leaf tips curl, leaves turn yellow between the veins before browning and dying, root growth slows, and plants have poor seed and fruit quality and quantity.
-Leaves may also develop brown or purple spots on underside.
+Deficiency: Leaf tips curl and leaves turn yellow between the veins before browning and dying.
+Root growth slows and plants have poor seed and fruit quality and quantity.
+Leaves may also develop brown or purple spots on the underside.

 Oversupply: Calcium deficiency, low oxygen levels in soil, production of toxic compounds, loss of soil structure leading to compaction and poor water infiltration.